bmw-software-engineering/lobster/documentation/schemas.md

 * *framework* is the data source, for example "codebeamer" or "TRLC".
 * *kind* is a free text string describing what kind of requirement this is.
 For example "functional requirement".
-* *text* is an optional copy or a summary of the requirement text.
+* *text* is an optional text, for example a copy or a summary of the requirement text.

 ### Version 4